ydlamba/A.V.A.D.H.I/README.md

 # A.V.A.D.H.I

 Absence Verification and Detection Helping Instrument.
+FTW

 [WIP]